-In connection with the special meeting in lieu of the 2022 annual meeting of stockholders held by the Company on December 12, 2022, stockholders holding 23,046,578 Public Shares exercised their right to redeem their shares for a pro rata portion of the funds in the Trust Account.
-As a result, approximately \$232.37 million (approximately \$10.08 per Public Share) was removed from the Trust Account to pay such holders approximately \$19.70 million remains in the Trust Account.
-Following redemptions, the Company has 1,953,422 Public Shares outstanding.
-In addition, a total of \$78,137 was deposited into the Trust Account of which 50% was drawn down under the Extension Note and 50% was funded by TriSalus pursuant to the TriSalus Merger Agreement (as described in Note 6).
+In connection with the First Meeting, stockholders holding 23,046,578 Public Shares exercised their right to redeem their shares for a pro rata portion of the funds in the Trust Account.
+As a result, approximately \$232.37 million (approximately \$10.08 per Public Share) was removed from the Trust Account to pay such holders and approximately \$19.70 million remained in the Trust Account.
+Following redemptions, the Company had 1,953,422 Public Shares outstanding.
+In addition, a total of \$78,137 was deposited into the Trust Account, of which 50% was drawn down under the First Extension Note and 50% was funded by TriSalus pursuant to the TriSalus Merger Agreement (as described in Note 6).